JustinStitt/RubyHashLookup/README.md

 When a twoot is posted it will automatically have its message parsed for any hashtags.
 If hashtags are present, they are spliced and hashed with the message being appended to a global twoot database.

-The Ruby Hash is serialized using YAML which allows for saving and opening of the hash to keep a running, consisten tally of all messages containing a specific hash.
+The Ruby Hash is serialized using YAML which allows for saving and opening of the hash to keep a running, consistent tally of all messages containing a specific hash.

 **EXAMPLE**